Marilu Henner: Career

 In August 2012, Henner won $25,000 for the charity Physicians Committee for Responsible Medicine (PCRM) as a celebrity contestant on Live! with Kelly "Grilling with the Stars" contest for her Healthy/Easy Grilled Mushroom and Heirloom Tomato dish.
 Henner has written nine books on diet, health and memory, the most prominent being Total Health Makeover, in which she explains the virtues of a non-dairy diet in conjunction with food combining and exercise.
 She leads monthly classes on her website, www.marilu.com, designed to help people integrate these steps into a healthier, more active lifestyle.
 Both of her parents died in their 50s, which prompted her to lead a healthier lifestyle.
 She hosted The Art of Living, produced by United States Media Television.

 Henner rejoined The Apprentice for its 13th season on The All-Star Celebrity Apprentice where she was joined by fellow Apprentice alumni.
 She played for her charity The Alzheimer's Association and won over $50,000 for the cause.
 She returned, after being eliminated, for the final task to assist Trace Adkins.
 In 2013, Henner made a guest appearance on Brooklyn Nine-Nine for 5 episodes.

 On August 30, 2016, she was revealed as one of the celebrities who would compete on season 23 of Dancing with the Stars.
 She was partnered with professional dancer Derek Hough.
 Henner and Hough were eliminated on the ninth week of competition and finished in sixth place.
 On July 10, 2018, she appeared as a "guestpert" on the podcast My Brother, My Brother and Me.
 In 2018, Henner appeared on the first season of The Neighborhood, a CBS series starring Cedric the Entertainer, Tichina Arnold and Beth Behrs.
 Henner appeared in episode 8 of the first season titled, “Welcome to Thanksgiving”.

+In 2026, it was announced that Henner will appear in The Ask, a two-person off-Broadway play co-starring Shannon Purser, starting in October.

+In September 2026, it was announced that Henner would join the long-running Hallmark Channel series When Calls the Heart in a recurring guest role.

 Personal life

 She has two sons, Nicholas Lieberman and Joseph Lieberman, from her second marriage to Robert Lieberman.

-On December 19, 2010, Henner was featured on the U.S. television program 60 Minutes for her superior autobiographical memory ability.
-Henner claimed she could remember almost every day of her life since she was 11 years old.

-The jazz track The Marilu by pianist Bob James, who composed the music for Taxi, is a tribute to Henner.
+On December 19, 2010, Henner was featured on the American television program 60 Minutes for her superior autobiographical memory ability.
+Henner claimed she could remember every day of her life since she was 11 years old.
+The jazz track "The Marilu" by pianist Bob James, who composed the music for Taxi, is a tribute to Henner.